bgamari/ghc-wiki-import/commentary/rts/heap-objects.md

 selection, and then behaves just as if the selector thunk was an indirection to the selected field.
 If it is not evaluated, it treats the selector thunk like any other thunk of that shape.

+This technique comes from the Phil Wadler paper [ Fixing some space leaks with a garbage collector](http://homepages.inf.ed.ac.uk/wadler/topics/garbage-collection.html), and later Christina von Dorrien who called it "Stingy Evaluation".